fingerskier/manthra/README.md

 # Manthra

+At the end of the day you have to make a choice:
+Whether to live with yourself or be happy.
+  Michael Scott

 If _onlys_ and _justs_ were candies and nuts then everyday would be Erntedankfest.
   Dwight Schrute

 We need to stop just pulling people out of the river, We need to go upstream and find out why they're falling in.
   Desmond Tutu